Bulat-Ziganshin/shenc/README.md

 # shenc

-shenc is a shell program for file encryption using asymmetric cryptography.
+shenc is a shell program for file encryption using an asymmetric cryptography.
-It allows to encrypt a file without pass phrase.
+It allows to encrypt a file without a pass phrase.
 Its main use is to encrypt automated backups, though you might find other use cases.

 An entire encryption scheme depends on a secure pass phrase.